owncloud/ocis/docs/ocis/backup.md

 ### `config`

-Contains basic ocis configuration created by `ocis init`(Note: The location of the configuration folder can be specified with the `OCIS_CONFIG_DIR` envvar but for this readme we will assume this envvar is not set)
+Contains basic ocis configuration created by `ocis init`(Note: The location of the configuration folder can be specified with the `OCIS_CONFIG_DIR` envvar but for this readme we will assume this envvar is not set and the default is used.)

 ```bash
     ~/.ocis/config/:tree